MahaMohan/MahaMohan/README.md

 [![Github](https://img.shields.io/github/followers/MahaMohan?label=Follow&style=social)](https://github.com/MahaMohan)

 ## About Me:-
 My name is Mahadhevha and I'm an undergraduate computer science student from singapore.
-I am an introverted and a self-taught programmer contributing to the open-source community and also like to create side-projects for myself to take up new challenges and problems on github.
+I am an introverted and a self-taught programmer aspiring to be a full-stack developer at the same time helping to contribute to the open-source community.
+I also like to create side-projects for myself to take up new challenges and problems on github.
 I usually like to Code, Design, Innovate and Experiment and also really love to take up new challenges and learn new useful programming or important computing skills.
 - 🔭 I am currently programming using Python, Juypter, C++ and Web development using Html, Css.
 - 🎓 Currently trying to self-learning MySQL, Java and Javascript.
 - 🌱 I’m currently working on contributing and growing my startup [Epicalable](https://github.com/Epicalable).